volojs/create-responsive-template/README.md

     > volo appcache

-This will run the build command, then generate the manifest from the files in `www-built`, create `www-built/manifest.appcache` and modify `www-built/index.html` to reference the manifest.
+This will run the build command, then generate a `manifest.appcache` manifest for the built files and modify the built `index.html` to reference it.

 ## Links